 - International Travel Experiences.
-Beginning in the Middle School in sixth grade, our students are offered a broad range of travel experiences in global service, academic, cultural, environmental science, and language immersion opportunities to a large number of countries around the world.
+Beginning in the Middle School in sixth grade, our students are offered a broad range of travel experiences in academic, cultural, environmental science, and language immersion opportunities to a large number of countries around the world.

 - Global-Minded Faculty.
 Travel is essential to our broad approach to global mindedness, and that includes our faculty and staff.
 Grants, sabbaticals, and international research grants send Country Day teachers to learn firsthand in destinations throughout the world.
 They bring their experiences, insights, and understanding of other cultures back to their classrooms, broadening the global perspectives of their students.

 Global mindedness isn't only about international travel—it's also about bringing the world to us.
 Students in all three divisions are given opportunities to discuss the world beyond our borders.
 For example:

 - Global-themed Clubs.
 On campus, our students can join a wide range of clubs including Model United Nations and Global Action Team (Middle School), and Model United Nations, Interact Club, International Studies Board, World Quest, and Euro Challenge (Upper School).
 Our parents are supported through the International Parent Board.

 - Community Events.
 Students are regularly involved in community international festivals and events sponsored by the World Affairs Council of Charlotte and International House.
 We also have strong relationships with members of the North Carolina Diplomatic Corp. and regularly host on-campus forums, international film screens, and cultural presentations.

 - Visiting Diplomats.
 Students have participated in lunches with visiting diplomats, including ambassadors of Myanmar, Finland, Jamaica, Czech Republic, Germany, and Cape Verde.
 These interactions provide students with intimate insight into the world of diplomacy and a chance to interact with leaders on the world stage.